slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Action cures everything.
 Physical stress avoids need for control.
 Hints:

 - Best antidepressant is knowing we matter to others.
 People do not die from suicide, they die from sadness.
-- Exercise a close second: burn extra calories to diminish the need of control.
+- Exercise: burn extra calories to diminish the need of control.
 If you are feeling stressed out.. breathe.
 Body language affects your psychology, your mood, and even your hormonal balance.
 - Diet is also relevant: debug your body as much as you can.

 > *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*